ojeda/linux/Documentation/kbuild/modules.rst

 		The value given to "M" is the absolute path of the directory where the external module (kbuild file) is located.

+	MO=$BUILD_DIR
+		Speficies a separate output directory for the external module.

 2.3 Targets
 ===========